natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tempest%20Mk%20V%20(Vickers%20P).md

 '''Pros:'''

-* 2 x 47 mm guns great at destroying armoured targets
+* 2 x 47 mm guns are great at destroying armoured targets
-* Very high-level speed
+* Very high level speed
-* Great manoeuvrability at high speeds
+* Reasonable manoeuvrability at high speeds
 * Big ammo supply
-* Very agile for an attacker
+** On a small map, can take out 60% of enemy victory points in one reload, can end a game all by itself, if left alone for long enough
+** Technically, a 4-man squad of these planes can end an Air RB battle on medium maps by destroying all the ground targets before fighters can do anything at all
 * In hands of a skilled player, this plane can be used as a good fighter

 '''Cons:'''